Microsoft launches effort to fight corruption with AI and other emerging technologies

 Microsoft today announced the launch of Anti-Corruption Technology and Solutions (ACTS), an initiative it says will leverage cloud computing, data visualization, AI, machine learning, and other technologies over the next decade to “enhance transparency” and “detect and deter” corruption.
 With ACTS, Microsoft says it hopes to “bend the curve” of corruption by helping governments innovate with expertise and other resources.

-The United Nations (UN) reports that the cost of corruption is more than $3.6 trillion dollars a year, and global events of this year have created a world particularly vulnerable to corruption.
+The United Nations (UN) reports that the cost of corruption is more than $3.6 trillion a year, and global events of this year have created a world particularly vulnerable to corruption.
 As noted by the UN secretary-general Antonio Guterres, “Corruption … is even more damaging in times of crisis as the world is experiencing now with the Covid-19 pandemic.
 The response to the virus is creating new opportunities to exploit weak oversight and inadequate transparency, diverting funds away from people in their hour of greatest need.”

 Microsoft says that over the last six months, it’s begun to make investments in support of ACTS, including a partnership with the Inter-American Development (IDB) Bank to advance anti-corruption, transparency, and integrity objectives in Latin America and the Caribbean.
 The company has also partnered with the IDB Transparency Fund to help bring greater transparency to the use of COVID-19 economic stimulus funds.